 The fifth part of the blogpost series about the changes in SysML 1.4 presents the updated concept of units.

-But first a big sorry for being quiet for such a long time.
+But first, a big sorry for being quiet for such a long time.
 But better be quiet than posting spam.
-I hadn’t enough time to continue my series about the news and updates of SysML 1.4 as well as other interesting things for the MBSE community.
+I hadn’t enough time to continue my series about the news and updates of SysML 1.4 and other interesting things for the MBSE community.

-The reason for my absence was one of those interesting things: I was on the final spurt of my new book.
-Together with some co-authors I’ve written a book about model based system architectures.
-I’ll publish more details about that project as soon as the book is officially announced by the publisher.
+The reason for my absence was one of those interesting things: I was in the final spurt of my new book.
+Together with some co-authors, I’ve written a book about model based system architectures.
+I’ll publish more details about that project as soon as the publisher officially announces the book.

 The following figure shows the definition of the SysML 1.1 unit concept.

 The next version, SysML 1.2, again changed the unit concept.
 The model element dimension was renamed to quantity kind, and some properties for the unit and quantity kind model elements were added.

 There were no relevant changes in SysML 1.3 for the unit model elements.

 Now the latest version SysML 1.4, comes with another change.
 The basic concept is the same, but the model elements’ concrete implementation now fits better into the SysML language architecture.
 The unit and quantity kind are now no longer stereotypes.
 They are instance specification properties of the value type as depicted in the next figure.

 The properties of the unit and the quantity kind concepts are defined in a model library.

 The next figure shows the application of the SysML 1.4 unit concept.